/marker

 • TORCH_DEVICE - set this to force marker to use a given torch device for inference.

-• If you're getting out of memory errors, decrease worker count (increased the VRAM_PER_TASK setting).
+• If you're getting out of memory errors, decrease worker count.
 You can also try splitting up long PDFs into multiple files.

 Debugging

-Set DEBUG=true to save data to the debug subfolder in the marker root directory.
+Pass the debug option to activate debug mode.
 This will save images of each page with detected layout and text, as well as output a json file with additional bounding box information.

 Benchmarks